united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/administration/access-factoryinsight-outside-cluster.md

 ---
-title: Access Factoryinsight outside the cluster
+title: Access Factoryinsight Outside the Cluster
 content_type: task
 description: |
   This page describes how to access Factoryinsight from outside the cluster.